 - 1. Council made these regulations under Bylaw 36. - 2.
 Each Branch of the Society shall be constituted in accordance with the Charter and Bylaws using the framework constitution set out below. - 3.
 Each individual member may only be a member of one Branch.
 This will usually be where the member lives or works.
 The Society will automatically assign a member to the Branch associated with their home address unless requested by the member to change the geographic designation. - 4.
 Notwithstanding the particular Branch designation, a member may attend any Branch event if they wish.
 However, they will only be permitted to stand for Branch elections or vote at their designated Branch. - 5.
-Constitution of a branch of the Royal Society of Biology shall include the following information:
+Constitution of a branch of the Royal Society of Biology shall include the following information: - 5.1.
+Name: The name of the Branch shall be - 5.2.

-- 5.2.
 Objectives.
 The objectives of the Branch are to further the Aims and Objectives of the Royal Society of Biology at all times by: - 5.2.1.
 Promoting and fostering the public understanding of biological sciences in the Branch area; - 5.2.2.
 Encouraging the exchange of ideas and information between biologists from different fields of expertise and areas of employment; - 5.2.3.
 Representing the views of the members of the Branch to the Council of the Society via Regional Coordinators; - 5.2.4.
 Enhancing the professional status of bioscientists thereby encouraging young people who aspire to become professional biologists; - 5.2.5.
 Organising activities for members of the Branch, thereby keeping them in touch with current developments in biology; - 5.2.6.
 Assisting the Society in recruitment of members; and - 5.2.7.
 Collaborating with other Branches and Specialised Groups of the Society, and with Member Organisations and sister Societies in the furtherance of these objectives. - 5.3.
 Membership.
 Membership of the Branch shall include all members of the Royal Society of Biology, living or working within the area of the Branch. - 5.4.
 Organisation.
 The Branch shall be organised and administered by a Committee elected by the Branch members. - 6.
-This Regulation is effective from 2 May 2018.
+If committees are unable to meet the minimum requirements of a branch committee and a new committee cannot be recruited from current branch members, dissolution can be recommended.
+A motion to dissolve the branch will be made at the next Branches Working Group and if agreed recommend through the Membership and Professional Affairs (MPA) Committee to Council for approval.